arahmitz/adamblogstuff/content/posts/202505-skeletonhierarchy_blender/index.md

 ```

 ### Assigning bone parents using dictionary
 As I've deleted the big if-ology, the next part is actually finding a way to actually attach the bones correctly.
-To do that, we're going to utilize the loop that we used before:
+To do that, I've utilized the loop that was there used before:
 ```python
 for bone in bones:
     bone_name = bone.name.lower()
 ```

 `bone_name` exists to match the values of the dictionary even if the bone is going to be capitalized, so I can easily look if it exists in `skeletal_hierarchy`.
-If it does, I can find it's `parent` as it's a key:value.
+If it does, I can find it's `parent` as a key:value.
 ```python
 for bone in bones:
     bone_name = bone.name.lower()